franckysolo/svgchord-php/README.md

  * f = full barred

 ## Full barred chord
-The create full barred chord you must user the f parameter for finger, an examle :
+The create full barred chord you must user the f parameter for finger, an example :

 ```php
 <?php